 In addition, the non-Medicaid behavioral health system is under immense financial strain due to inadequate State funding and the growing cost of Involuntary Treatment Act (ITA) court.
 This gap has been covered by fund balances and MIDD for the last few years, but this can no longer be sustained.
-The 2021-2022 Proposed Budget assumes all services in the Behavioral Health Fund not mandated by the State are completely eliminated in 2022.
-This will leave thousands of individuals without access to services and will lead to increased homelessness and emergency room visits.
+The 2021-2022 Adopted Budget assumed all services in the Behavioral Health Fund not mandated by the State would be eliminated in 2022.
+This would have left thousands of individuals without access to services and would have led to increased homelessness and emergency room visits.

-To avoid this outcome, Executive Constantine is proposing the County implement an additional 0.1 percent sales tax as allowed by RCW 82.14.530, colloquially known as the HB 1590 tax after the bill number that authorized it as a Council-approved tax in the 2020 legislative session.
-If approved by the County Council, this revenue would be used for a new Health Through Housing program that would avoid the 2022 cuts to behavioral health programs and potentially reduce some of the MIDD cuts.
+To avoid this outcome, Executive Constantine proposed that the County implement an additional 0.1 percent sales tax as allowed by RCW 82.14.530, colloquially known as the HB 1590 tax after the bill number that authorized it as a Council-approved tax in the 2020 legislative session.
+The County Council approved this recommendation during the budget process.
+The resulting revenue was used for a new Health Through Housing program that avoided the 2022 cuts to behavioral health programs.
 In addition, the funds can be used for affordable housing and the Department of Community and Human Services is developing a plan to use funds for permanent supportive housing, in which housing is paired with services so individuals can rebuild their lives.